polarstreams/polar/README.md

 # Barco Streams

-Barco is a lightweight, elastic, kubernetes-native event streaming system.
-It acts as a persistent buffer between services, supporting peaks by seamlessly scaling and allowing events to be consumed at a later time from the peak.
+Barco is a lightweight, elastic, Kubernetes-native event streaming system.
+It acts as a persistent buffer between services providing at least once delivery guarantees.

+Barco Streams is optimized to be resource efficient, have minimal operational overhead and be a good K8s neighbor.

 ![go build](https://github.com/barcostreams/barco/actions/workflows/go.yml/badge.svg)